Behind The Scenes

 Next came the hardware.
 Fortunately, Light-O-Rama has a great sale in July, so we were able to acquire 23 16-channel controllers, for a total of 368 channels of animation.
 Over the next few months we found the FM transmitter on Ebay, and setup the dedicated computer that runs the show.

-In September, we poured concrete for the 50' Mega-Tree and set the guy line anchors.
+In September 2007, we poured concrete for the 50' Mega-Tree and set the guy line anchors.

-In October, we began preparing the lights for the Mega-Tree.
+In October 2007, we began preparing the lights for the Mega-Tree.
 Each string is actually 2 strings (one clear, one multi) wrapped around 12 gauge THHN wire, then tie-wrapped.
 This process alone took over 20 hours.

 Once we had most of the main parts of the show planned, then the tedious job of sequencing the lights to music began.
 This process takes 10-20 hours per minute of music to complete.

-Pictures of Mega-Tree Pictures of 11' Mini-Trees
+Pictures of Original Mega-Tree built in 2007 Pictures of (Original) 11' Mini-Trees